 I found another way to solve the order in an article by Tanigawa, Dyer, and Bejerano, where the authors’ order was based on age.

 How many authors can there be on an article?

 Anyone who deserves authorship according to the criteria above should be an author.
 This rule may result in hundreds of authors on publications that report data from large collaborations.
-The largest number of authors on a publication in PubMed is 5,399.
-These large numbers are acceptable for many journals.
+The largest number of authors on a publication in PubMed is 5,399, and these large numbers are acceptable for many journals.

 Very few research articles have only one or two authors, and the average number of authors on articles in PubMed is five.
 I have come across some journals that limit the number of authors, which is rare, and limiting this to six for a research article and three for a short/case report, as done by one medical journal, seems a bit strange in light of the average author number.

 Advice about determining authorships

 Decisions about authorship can be especially tricky in collaborations.
 It is best if the authors and their order are written down from the start of the collaboration to prevent disputes.
 But even in small groups, it can help to determine the names and order of authors before starting the research so everyone knows where they stand from the start.

 For more blogs about research, writing, and publishing have a look here.